bashami24/Project-zeroJava/ReadMe.md

 View Package: Contains the main application class responsible for user interaction.
 Model Package: Holds the employee class defining the structure of an employee and its method Service Packages: Contains the EmployeeManager class handling the management of employee records.
-Exception packages : contains Exception classes that handle
+Exception packages : contains Exception classes that handle exceptions

 How To Use

-1. Run the main app class to start the application 2.Follow the on screen prompts to choose from various options
-3. Input employee details as guided by the application
+1.Run the main app class to start the application 2.Follow the on-screen prompts to choose from various options 3.Input employee details as guided by the application

 Dependencies